nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 See Appendix A.3 for the reasoning behind the empty `TransactionPayload` response.

+8. Errors

+Internal errors that occur in the node during message handling MUST NOT be returned to the peers.
+Only the following custom errors may be returned by the local node:

+* `internal error`: the node encountered an internal error during message handling.

+See Appendix A.4 for the reasoning behind not disclosing internal errors.

 ## Appendix A: Design decisions

 ### A.1 IBLT parameters